sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

    turnaround when developing a plugin initially:

    1. Edit the global plugin code
-   2.  reload the project you want to use the modified plugin in
+   2.  `reload` the project you want to use the modified plugin in
    3.  sbt will rebuild the plugin and use it for the project.
        Additionally, the plugin will be available in other projects on the machine without recompiling again.
-This approach skips the overhead of publishLocal and cleaning the plugins directory of the project using the plugin.
+This approach skips the overhead of `publishLocal` and `clean`ing the plugins directory of the project using the plugin.

 These are all consequences of `~/.sbt/0.13/plugins/` being a standard